If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Ask any festival programmer about the fastest way to get your film rejected, and they’ll probably say “bad sound.”
 Filmmakers high on pursuing their vision can forget about sound, but when that happens, it’s the first thing a viewer notices.
 In other words, good audio can sometimes enhance a film’s storytelling, but bad audio always ruins it.
 In recent years, filmmaking has become more democratized than ever, a welcome development for the industry.
 “You can shoot a movie on an iPhone” has become a cliché, but there’s definitely some truth behind it.
 That said, you absolutely cannot shoot a movie with just the sound from your iPhone (or your camera, for that matter).
 Good quality external sound equipment is still a must.
 In fact, if you have a little bit of money in your budget, there’s arguably no better return on investment than improving your production’s sound setup.
 It’s what separates the pros from the amateurs.

-But while sound cannot be ignored, it doesn’t have to cost a fortune either.
-From audio recorders to microphones to headphones and accessories, there’s a wide selection of fantastic equipment that’s good enough for veteran filmmakers while being affordable for beginners.
+While sound cannot be ignored, it doesn’t have to cost a fortune either.
+From audio recorders to microphones to headphones and accessories, there’s a wide selection of fantastic equipment that’s good enough for veteran filmmakers and affordable for beginners.
+To make things a little easier for you, we rounded up some of the best budget-friendly sound equipment that you can get on Amazon.
 And thanks to the magic of Amazon Prime, you can usually have it delivered in two days or less.
-An Amazon Prime membership will run you $12.99 a month, which gives you access to tons of perks, including free two-day shipping on select items.
+A Prime membership costs $12.99 a month, but Amazon is currently offering a free 30-day trial to new subscribers.
+Besides fast shipping, the membership gives you instant access to tons of perks, including discounted pricing, Prime Gaming, and Prime Video.

 The first component to putting together a sound kit is a great audio recorder.
 The best microphone in the world won’t do you any good with nothing to store its footage on.
 The Zoom H5 is a discrete, portable option that can be held or attached to a DSLR camera.
 It contains two microphone inputs and can record four audio tracks at a time.
 Its small size and impressive precision make it as useful for interviews, podcasts, indie-film projects, you name it.
 Don’t be fooled by its unassuming appearance, this thing captures a lot of sound.